Ovarian Cancer Trial Result: Increased

 90 – Minor signs or symptoms of disease with little impact on patient functioning.

 80 – Patient can carry on normal activities with effort.

 70 – Patient can care for self but unable to carry on normal activity or to do active work.

-The mean Karnofsky Performance Status score per cycle was 94.
+The mean Karnofsky Performance Status score Pre-HEATT® therapy was 94.
 Post-HEATT®, the Karnofsky score increased to an average of 98.
-Patients reported being able to walk further without exerted effort, reduction in labored breathing, and over-all increased energy as testimonial data.
-Karnofsky scores are related to survival stated in much of the literature.
-The higher the Karnofsky score correlates to the greater the chance of survival.
-It was also suggested that patients with higher Karnofsky scores responded better to therapy.
-This significant finding from the study indicates that not only did patients live longer than expected, but their ability also to participate more fully in living was enhanced.
-The comparative graph below shows the improvement in Karnofsky scores following HEATT®.
+As testimonial data, patients reported being able to walk further without exerted effort, having a reduction in labored breathing, and experiencing an overall increase in energy.
+Karnofsky scores are related to survival, stated in much of the literature.
+The Karnofsky score being higher correlates to the greater the chance of survival, and it also suggests that patients with higher Karnofsky scores responded better to therapy.
+This significant finding from the study indicates that not only did patients live longer than expected, but also their ability to participate more fully in living was enhanced.
+The comparative graph shows the improvement in Karnofsky scores following HEATT®.